top of page

 Community Partner Rep., Agency Support

-He received his Master's of Science degree at the University of Utah in 2011.
-He has worked with Autism Spectrum Disorders and Developmental Disabilities for the last 6 years.
-His previous work experience includes gathering autism prevalence rates with the Utah Registry of Autism and Developmental Disabilities, the social stigma associated with medical conditions, and educational outreach.
+He received his Master of Science degree at the University of Utah in 2011.
+He has worked with Autism Spectrum Disorders and Developmental Disabilities for more than a decade.
+His previous work experience includes gathering autism prevalence rates with the Utah Registry of Autism and Developmental Disabilities.
 He enjoys working with health and education providers to get families and children with Autism the services they need.

 Julia Hood